zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-publishing.md

    ![alt-text](../media/portalfx-extensions-publishing/pull-request.png "Create Pull Request")

-1. The pull request description should include the bug ID, the bug title, and optionally a short description of the solution, and any other items that the Ibiza team may need to update the portal environment configuration files.
+1. The pull request description should include the bug ID, the bug title, and optionally a short description of the solution, and any other items that the Ibiza team may need to update the Portal environment configuration files.
 Validate that the branches and reviewers are accurate, then click the `Create` button to email the pull request to the reviewers.

 1. The Ibiza team will review the pull request to ensure that the changes you have made are correct and will not cause any live-site issues.
 If the pull request successfully passes the review, they will complete it.
 A list of Ibiza team contacts to select as reviewers is located at [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md).